norakmo/SipFinder/README.md

 ## Sipfinder

-Sipfinder is a website for finding cocktail recepies.
-The site consists of two pages: the **browse page** and the **home page**.
+Sipfinder is a website for finding cocktail recipes.
+The site consists of threepages: the **browse page**, the **home page** and the **drink page**.
 On the **home page**, the drinks are presented in a carousel list where the user can go back and forth in a slide show of all the recepies.
 The **browse page** presents the drinks in a list, and the user can apply filters (alcoholic, non-alcoholic and favorites) to control which drinks are displayed.
 The filtering choices are remembered when the page is reloaded.
 The user can also save drinks as favorites by clicking a button, and the favorites will be remembered even when the browser is closed and reopened.
+By clicking on a drink on the browse page, the user is sent to the **drink page** with the full recipe.

 ## Running the project